phpbb/documentation/development/extensions/skeleton_extension.rst

 Package name
 ^^^^^^^^^^^^

-The folder name is the name of the extension.
+The package name is the name of the extension.
 Valid naming conventions must start with a letter and contain letters and numbers only.
 In the case of the Acme Demo extension, this would be ``demo``. **This field is required.**